-What is it like working as a Driving Instructor?
+What is it like working as a Driving Instructor? – Becoming a Driving Instructor

 If you enjoy driving and are a good, effective communicator, then this work can be for you.
 Approved driving instructors have a great deal of responsibility to teach customers the skills they need to drive safely “for life”, as well as passing their driving tests.
 Before becoming a driving instructor, there’s a number of skills you need to possess.
 We will discuss them here.

 You might also cover the theory side in more detail, although most learners will usually do this in their own time.
 Most driving lessons follow a similar pattern, typically covering these areas: